Extreme Debt Payoff: Cassandra* Turns to Prostitution to Pay Mom’s Medical Bills

 How one woman turned to prostitution to pay her mother's mounting medical bills.

-That was the total cost of Cassandra’s mother’s heart bypass surgery.
-It was her second heart attack at the age of 45 with her first causing her to lose her job as a secretary for a real estate company.
+It was her second heart attack.
+Her first caused her to lose her job as a secretary for a real estate company.

 “What kind of daughter would I be?”
 Cassandra asked herself.
 “What kind of human would I be?
 I had to do something.
 If she knew what I had to do to pay off those bills, I think she would never forgive me.”

-For Cassandra, paying down $104k meant starting her own business as a call girl — a job that could have landed her in prison—or gotten her killed.
+For Cassandra, paying down $104,000 meant starting her own business as a call girl — a job that could have landed her in prison — or gotten her killed.

 No Other Way

 Cassandra shared her worries with a few friends.
 One mentioned knowing someone who worked as an escort in New York, who claimed that she made around $40,000 in three months.
-The escort graciously explained how the business was run, how clients were found, and how security and health issues were addressed.
+The escort explained how to run the business, how to find clients, and how to handle security and health issues.

 “I didn’t sleep well for months after that.
 But I constantly reminded myself that it was temporary, a means to an end for both my mother and me.”

-“I really loved the idea that I was running my own business,” she continues.
-“I started to learn things I never knew how to do in college, like accounting and payroll… But I still wanted nothing more than to close it down.”
+“I really loved the idea that I was running my own business,” she says.
+“I started to learn things I never knew how to do in college, like accounting and payroll … .
+But I still wanted nothing more than to close it down.”

-“They stopped buying me designer clothes,” she remembers, “and instead gave me gift cards to grocery stores for food and gas stations so I could get my mom to a doctor.”
+“They stopped buying me designer clothes,” she recalls, “and instead gave me gift cards to grocery stores for food and gas stations so I could get my mom to a doctor.”

 One of her clients even offered to pay off all the debt in exchange for a weeklong overseas trip.
 She accepted, and after nearly 20 months, Cassandra’s call girl service ended with one trip to Japan.